 My name is Will and I’m a Controller.
 Feels like introducing myself in elementary school again!
 Now that you know you’re in the trusted hands of an elementary school graduate, let me set the stage by telling you a little bit about myself.

-I’m the staff recruiter here at The Predictive Index (PI), the only one we’ve got.
+I’m the Talent Design Manager here at The Predictive Index (PI).
+I used to be the only staff recruiter.
 I love being a bit of a unicorn but what it means for my daily life is that I do A LOT of selection and assessment work—interviewing candidates and working with hiring managers to talk them through their own assessments of candidates.
-I also manage the larger recruitment ecosystem and process, so if you ever interview (or already have) at PI, that’s an experience I had a hand in creating on the structural side and hopefully it was awesome!
+I also manage the larger recruitment ecosystem and process, so if you ever interview (or already have) at PI, that’s an experience I had a hand in creating on the structural side (and hopefully it was awesome!).
 From the first moment we think we might have a business need for opening a new role, to that last, satisfying step of having a new hire set foot at PI HQ on Day 1, I think nonstop about how to make the experiences better for candidates and interviewers.

 My behavioral pattern